 Who We Are

-The Federation is the peak body for Victoria’s Community Legal Centres and Aboriginal Legal Services.
+The Federation is the peak body for Victoria’s community legal centres and Aboriginal Legal Services.
 Our members are at the forefront of helping those facing economic, cultural or social disadvantage and whose life circumstances are severely affected by their legal problem.

-For 50 years, Community Legal Centres have been the heart of a powerful movement for social change, reshaping how people access justice, creating stronger more equitable laws, and more accountable government and democracy.
+For 50 years, community legal centres have been the heart of a powerful movement for social change, reshaping how people access justice, creating stronger more equitable laws, and more accountable government and democracy.

 We want a community that is fair, inclusive and thriving: where every person belongs and can learn, grow, heal, participate and be heard.